ampl/ampl.github.io/docs/source/features.md

 ### Example using it with amplpy

 You need to be using at least amplpy 0.8.0 (you can install it with `python -m pip install amplpy==0.8.0`).
-With this version of  amplpy it is possible to pass an additional argument to [Environment](https://amplpy.readthedocs.io/en/stable/classes/environment.html) that allows specifing the executable name as follows:
+With this version of  amplpy it is possible to pass an additional argument to [Environment](https://amplpy.ampl.com/en/stable/classes/environment.html) that allows specifying the executable name as follows:

 ```python
 ampl = AMPL(Environment('', 'x-ampl'))